YoobeeWebTutors/javascript-manual/src/07-functions.md

 Functions are like smaller programs within your larger program, and are sometimes referred to as *subroutines*.

-Functions wrap a set of statements that work together to compute one piece of output.
+Functions wrap a set of statements that work together, usually to compute one piece of output.

 Those functions usually work with some input given to them.